garg004/Cubert-Clone/README.md

 - **Interactive Project Cards**: Cards with hover effects and modal popups
 - **Responsive Design**: Fully responsive layout with maintained animations across all devices

-This project demonstrates advanced animation techniques while maintaining performance and accessibility, creating an engaging user experience inspired by Cuberto's design aesthetic with a unique galaxy theme.